+An online bachelor’s in general studies program offers a flexible plan of study that allows you to incorporate a variety of topics into a single degree.
 As more occupations demand diverse skill sets, a broad knowledge in areas such as research, technology, and liberal studies is becoming increasingly valuable.
-A general studies program offers a flexible plan of study that allows you to incorporate a variety of topics into a single degree.
-The individualized curriculum can lead to employment with industries ranging from banks and colleges to manufacturing and social services.
+Your individualized curriculum can lead to employment within industries ranging from banks and colleges to manufacturing and social services.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 1. University of Missouri

 The University of Missouri, or Mizzou, opened in 1839 as a public university on land from the Louisiana Purchase.
 Out of the total number of bachelor's degrees awarded by Missouri public universities, 27% of them are granted by Mizzou.
 The school offers 300 programs to over 30,000 learners from more than 100 nations.
 Eighty-nine of those programs are available online, including the bachelor of general studies.

 This online general studies degree requires 120 credits, 45 of which must go toward the major.
 The major includes three areas of study, and 15 credits must be devoted to each area.
 The university also requires "depth of study" courses in at least two of four areas: behavioral sciences, social sciences, humanities and fine arts, and physical sciences.
 Students round out their general studies degree with a capstone course.

 While the department delivers courses in eight-week and 16-week formats, degree seekers can enroll in self-paced classes and dedicate as much as six months to a single course.
 Students enrolled in this general studies program online improve on skills essential for employment, including communication, initiative, and writing ability.